Automata Learning from Preference and Equivalence Queries

-Figure 2 of the main paper contained an abridged example comparing REMAP and \lstar{}.
-We show the full example in Figure \ref{fig:appendix_example} of the Appendix showing how REMAP and \lstar{} learn the Moore equivalent of a reward machine shown in part \emph{(l)}.
-Here, the ground truth Moore machine has 3 states, with $q_b$ as the terminal state, $q_{ba}$ is the absorbing HALT state, and $q_\varepsilon$ as the initial state; the corresponding ground truth reward machine would have only two states---$q_\varepsilon$ as the initial state, and $q_{b}$ as the terminal state, with no transitions out of $q_b$; there would be no absorbing $q_{ba}$ state.
+If the ground truth is to be interpreted as the Moore equivalent of a reward machine, then the ground truth Moore machine has 3 states, with $q_b$ as the terminal state, $q_{ba}$ is the absorbing HALT state, and $q_\varepsilon$ as the initial state; the corresponding ground truth reward machine would have only two states---$q_\varepsilon$ as the initial state, and $q_{b}$ as the terminal state, with no transitions out of $q_b$; there would be no absorbing $q_{ba}$ state.
 Additionally, the transition from $q_\varepsilon$ to $q_b$ via $b$ would have a reward of $1$ associated with it, and the self-transition $q_\varepsilon$ to $q_\varepsilon$ via $a$ would have a reward of $0$ associated with it; the states would no longer have rewards associated with them.

-The example assumes proposition set $\mathcal{P}=\{p\}$, with $2^\mathcal{P}=\Sigma^I=\{\{\},\{p\}\}$, and where we use $a=\{\}$ and $b=\{p\}$ for convenience, and where $\Sigma^O=\{0,1\}$.
+If the input alphabet is interpreted as the powerset of a proposition set $\mathcal{P}=\{p\}$, with $2^\mathcal{P}=\Sigma^I=\{\{\},\{p\}\}$, then we can use $a=\{\}$ and $b=\{p\}$ for convenience, and where $\Sigma^O=\{0,1\}$.
 As shown in the example, REMAP uses a symbolic observation table and performs preference queries, and closedness and consistency tests are evaluated with respect to a unified table. \lstar{} uses a concrete observation table and uses membership queries.